tigressine/shellcuts/docs/README.rst

 - tab completion
 - Fish, Zsh, Csh, Korn shell support
-- installable via Apt, Homebrew
+- installable via APT, Homebrew
 - possibly include z-like_ functionality

 installation
 ------------

-Shellcuts is meant to be easy to install.
-Use any of the following methods to install Shellcuts.
-Since this program is written in `Python 3`_, you need the latest version installed for it to work!
+Shellcuts is meant to be easy to install. *You can use any of the following methods.* Since this program is written in `Python 3`_, you need the latest version installed for it to work!

 **METHOD 1:** Install with Pip_

-If you have pip3 installed, run this command to install shellcuts:
+If you have pip3 installed, run this command to install Shellcuts:
 ::
   $ sudo pip3 install shellcuts

 **METHOD 2:** Install with APT_ (PLANNED)

-If you are running a Linux distribution that uses Apt to manage packages (e.g. Ubuntu, Kubuntu, Debian), run this command to install shellcuts:
+If you are running a Linux distribution that uses Apt to manage packages (e.g. Ubuntu, Kubuntu, Debian), run this command to install Shellcuts:
 ::
   $ sudo apt install shellcuts

 **METHOD 3:** Install with Homebrew_ (PLANNED)

-If you're on Mac and have Homebrew installed, run this command to install shellcuts:
+If you're on Mac and have Homebrew installed, run this command to install Shellcuts:
 ::
   $ brew install shellcuts

 **METHOD 4:** Manually Install with Git_ (PLANNED)

-If, for whatever reason, the other methods aren't your cup of tea, you can clone this repository and use the supplied installation script to manually install the package.
+If, for whatever reason, the other methods don't work for you or maybe just aren't your cup of tea, you can clone this repository and use the supplied installation script to manually install the package.
 This isn't recommended, however, because this method will not automatically keep Shellcuts up-to-date with the latest features.
 To install this way, run these commands:
 ::
   $ git clone https://www.github.com/tgsachse/shellcuts.git
   $ ./shellcuts/install_shellcuts.sh

 usage
 -----
-When you first install Shellcuts, you must run the program once first to finish configuration.
+When you first install Shellcuts, you must run the program initialization script once to finish configuration.
 Simply run this command to launch the configuration utility:
 ::
-  $ sc
+  $ sc-init
 The configuration utility will give you the option to automatically configure your system to use Shellcuts, or it will tell you how to do the configuration manually.
-I highly recommend using the automatic configuration, as it is not prone to human error and it is designed to make setup super easy!
+I highly recommend using the automatic configuration, as it's not prone to human error and is designed to make setup super easy!

 The core command for Shellcuts is ``sc``.
 By default, Shellcuts includes these aliases for ``sc``: